 Ms. Crossette has been a member of the adjunct faculty of the Columbia University Graduate School of Journalism, and in 1980-81 was a Fulbright teaching fellow in journalism at Punjab University in Chandigarh, India.
 In 1994, she was the Ferris Visiting Professor on Politics and the Press at Princeton University, and later taught a seminar on writing on international affairs for Bard College.
 In 2003, she led an advanced workshop in journalism at the Royal University of Phnom Penh for writers and editors from Vietnam, Cambodia, Laos and Burma.
 In 2004-2005 she worked with journalists in Brazil as a Knight International Press Fellow.

 Born in Philadelphia on July 12, 1939, Ms. Crossette received a B.A. in history and political science from Muhlenberg College in 1963.
-She is a member of the Council on Foreign Relations and a trustee of at the Carnegie Council on Ethics in International Affairs and Muhlenberg College.
+She is a member of the Council on Foreign Relations and a trustee of at the Carnegie Council on Ethics in International Affairs.